brian-oo/discrete-notes/docs/source/intro/intro.rst

 Course Topics
 -------------

-In this course, we will cover the following topics:
+In these notes, we will cover the following topics:

 - Logic
 - Proofs